tendermint/tendermint/docs/using-tendermint.rst

 Note also that the ``pub_key`` (the public key) in the ``priv_validator.json`` is also present in the ``genesis.json``.

 The genesis file contains the list of public keys which may participate in the consensus, and their corresponding voting power.
 Greater than 2/3 of the voting power must be active (ie. the corresponding private keys must be producing signatures) for the consensus to make progress.
-In our case, the genesis file contains the public key of our ``priv_validator.json``, so a tendermint node started with the default root directory will be able to make new blocks, as we've already seen.
+In our case, the genesis file contains the public key of our ``priv_validator.json``, so a tendermint node started with the default root directory will be able to make progress.
+Voting power uses an `int64` but must be positive, thus the range is: 0 through 9223372036854775807.
+Because of how the current proposer selection algorithm works, we do not recommend having voting powers greater than 10^12 (ie. 1 trillion) (see `Proposals section of Byzantine Consensus Algorithm
+<./specification/byzantine-consensus-algorithm.html#proposals>`__ for details).

 If we want to add more nodes to the network, we have two choices: we can add a new validator node, who will also participate in the consensus by